Extreme mass ratio inspiral: Formation

-It is currently thought that the centers of most (large) galaxies consist of a supermassive black hole of 10^{6} to 10^{9} solar masses surrounded by a cluster of 10^{7} to 10^{8} stars maybe 10 light-years across, called the nucleus.
-The orbits of the objects around the central supermassive black hole are continually perturbed by two-body interactions with other objects in the nucleus, changing the shape of the orbit.
+It is currently thought that the centers of most (large) galaxies consist of a supermassive black hole of 10^{6} to 10^{9} solar masses surrounded by a dense cluster of 10^{7} to 10^{8} stars maybe 10 light-years across, known as a nuclear star cluster (NSC).
+The co-existence of these massive black holes and dense nuclear star clusters was quantified in 2009, and a scaling relation between the mass of the supermassive black hole and the mass of the nuclear star cluster was discovered in 2016.
+This relation is an important astrophysical factor for accurately predicting the event rates of EMRIs.
+The orbits of the objects around the central supermassive black hole are continually perturbed by two-body interactions with other objects in the NSC, changing the shape of the orbit.
 Occasionally, an object may pass close enough to the central supermassive black hole for its orbit to produce large amounts of gravitational waves, significantly affecting the orbit.
 Under specific conditions such an orbit may become an EMRI.

 In order to become an EMRI, the back-reaction from the emission of gravitational waves must be the dominant correction to the orbit (compared to, for example, two-body interactions).
 This requires that the orbiting objects passes very close the central supermassive black hole.
 A consequence of this is that the inspiralling object cannot be a large heavy star, because it will be ripped apart by the tidal forces.